In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

 The percent symbol after the letters ‘A%’ and ‘C%’ tells that returns all the string which has the specific letters ‘A’ and ‘C’ at the start of string.

-PostgreSQL Like Operator with Multiple Values for Specific Position
+Example 4: With Multiple Values for Specific Position

 In PostgreSQL, you can use the underscore symbol (_) to match the value for specific position in strings or numbers.